ZoeHancox/ML_pytesting_tutorial/README.md

 ## How to run this code?

-The best way to get this code running quickly is to download the zip of the files in this repository and then upload the `Pytesting` foler to your Google Drive account to work within Google Colab.
+The best way to get this code running quickly is to download the zip of the files in this repository and then upload the `Pytesting` folder to your Google Drive account to work within Google Colab.
 By working in Google Colab we remove the need for setting up an environment with the necessary packages.
+The notebook you can work from that integrates with the other files is the `testing_workbook.ipynb`.

 ## Dataset